 The only way to succeed is to acknowledge what you already have, as little as you might think it is, this step is essential.
 You won’t be going anywhere until you realize what you’ve got to work with, and with that comes the realization that you’ve got a lot more than you think.
 You might need to be very creative, resilient, imaginative, and persistent, but … Continue reading Gratitude

 I guess Minimalism is the “West’s” attempt at a paradigmatic shift away from equating material possessions with wellbeing, and toward its obliteration: happiness = no clutter.
 Although I recognize that there tends to be a need for measurable and meaningful satisfaction, I’m not sure its all but complete elimination would necessarily bring about the result sought (happiness).
 In other words, we need to realize that … Continue reading Paradigm Shift

 Although I grew up wearing hand-me-downs, shopping at thrift-shops, and searching for clearance deals, recycling, reusing and reducing like a pro (a must in most European cities), I have travelled and lived in parts of the world where the requirements and habits were much less rigorous.
-In North America for example, the cost of living is much lower than in most of Europe, there still … Continue reading Why I’m not a Minimalist
+In North America for example, the cost of living is much lower than in most of Europe, there still … Continue reading Am I a Minimalist?

 Want to know how to get unstuck?
 Finding yourself repeating old patterns and never advancing towards your goals?
 Keep reading!
 Continue reading Examining Success